 In the United States, the FDA regulates drugs under the U.S. Federal Food, Drug, and Cosmetic Act, or the FDCA, and biologics under the FDCA and the Public Health Service Act and their implementing regulations.
 The processes for obtaining regulatory approvals in the United States and in foreign countries and jurisdictions, along with subsequent compliance with applicable statutes and regulations, require the expenditure of substantial time and financial resources.
 The failure to comply with applicable U.S. requirements at any time during the product development process, approval process or after approval may subject an applicant and/or sponsor to a variety of administrative or judicial sanctions, including refusal by the FDA to approve pending applications, withdrawal of an approval, imposition of a clinical hold, issuance of warning letters and other types of letters, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgorgement of profits, or civil or criminal investigations and penalties brought by the FDA and the U.S. Department of Justice or other governmental entities.
 In addition, an applicant may need to recall a product.
-Additionally, certain of our product candidates are subject to regulation in the United States as a combination product.
+Additionally, certain of our product candidates will be subject to regulation in the United States as combination products.
 If marketed individually, each component would be subject to different regulatory pathways and would require approval of independent marketing applications by the FDA.
 A combination product, however, is assigned to a center within the FDA that will have primary jurisdiction over its regulation based on a determination of the combination product's primary mode of action, which is the single mode of action that provides the most important therapeutic action.
 In the case of our CybroCellTM product candidate, we believe that the primary mode of action is attributable to the biologic component of the product.
-We expect to seek approval of this combination product candidate thr
+We expect to seek approval of this combination product candidate through a Biologics License Application, or BLA, and we do not expect that the FDA will require a separate marketing authorization for each of the drug and biologic constituents of the product.
+We also anticipate that other of our cell therapeutic candidates will be regulated as biologics.
+With this classification, commercial production of our cellular therapeutics will need to occur in registered facilities in compliance with cGMP for biologics.
+The FDA categorizes human cell- or tissue-based products as either minimally manipulated or more than minimally manipulated, and has determined that more than minimally manipulated products require clinical trials to demonstrate product safety and efficacy and the submission of a BLA for marketing authorization.
+We currently anticipate that our cellular therapeutic candidates will be considered more than minimally manipulated and will require evaluation in clinical trials and the submission and approval of a BLA before we can market them.